markcellus/content-editable/README.md

 A custom element that makes its contents editable by changing itself into an text field, when a user clicks on it.

-This library was created due to the current issues with the [`contenteditable` property in the specification](https://html.spec.whatwg.org/multipage/interaction.html#contenteditable).
+This library was created to support features missing in [the `contenteditable` property specification](https://html.spec.whatwg.org/multipage/interaction.html#contenteditable) and to alleviate its [inconsistent browser implementations](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content#Differences_in_markup_generation).

 ## Installation